 What are the Potential Penalties in New York City?

 A violation of any of these crimes carries serious and potentially life-altering penalties.
 Ranging from B misdemeanors to B felonies, a conviction in New York City for a prostitution offense can result in incarceration ranging from 90 days in jail to 25 years in a state corrections facility.
 Additionally, depending on the specific circumstances of an individual’s case, a conviction for patronizing or promoting prostitution may require registration as a Sex Offender, which could deem someone as unemployable and a villain to the community.

 If someone is alleged to be involved in a more complex or sophisticated prostitution ring or racket, there is a greater possibility that additional crimes may be charged as well as possible federal intervention.
 These additional crimes range from an A misdemeanor to a B felony and include:

 - New York Penal Law § 460.20 — Enterprise Corruption

 - New York Penal Law §§ 175.05 – 175.10 — Falsifying Business Records

 - New York Penal Law § 470.00, et seq — Money Laundering

-As law enforcement’s tactics investigating these cases are becoming increasingly sophisticated and deceptive, retaining top New York criminal attorneys with experience defending complex investigations – where wiretaps and undercover agents are the norm – is more essential now than ever before when defending state prostitution charges.
-Contact one of our top New York criminal defense attorneys today at the Law Offices of Jeffrey Lichtman.
+As law enforcement’s tactics investigating these cases are becoming increasingly sophisticated and deceptive, retaining top New York City prostitution lawyers with experience defending complex investigations – where wiretaps and undercover agents are the norm – is more essential now than ever before when defending state prostitution charges.
+Contact our attorneys today.
 The sooner you engage us, the more effective we can be in defending you from these serious charges.